Sea-Tac’s $192M in federal coronavirus relief won’t be enough to cover losses, officials say

 As efforts to contain the coronavirus pandemic intensified through the spring, passenger traffic at Sea-Tac plummeted.
 Preliminary figures for April show a 95% drop in passenger traffic compared to last year, Lyttle said.

-Airlines canceled nearly 680 flights in April, double what they canceled in March.
+Airlines canceled nearly 680 international flights in April, double what they canceled in March.
 Amid the pandemic, just one international flight departs from Sea-Tac some days of the week.

 Airport dining and retail have suffered heavy losses.
 Nearly 1,600 of Sea-Tac’s 2,100 dining and retail employees have been laid off or furloughed, Lyttle said.
 Two weeks ago, the Port deferred rent for airport dining and retail tenantsaffected by the pandemic, hoping to spur employers to continue providing health coverage to out-of-work staff.